 - Advise on the adequacy and effectiveness of Working Group plans and their implementation.

-Guide, assess, and coordinate efforts to improve utilization of process-oriented research and limited observation campaigns in parameterization and model development (especially in national and community model activities) through the use of CPT and similar frameworks.
+Guide, assess, and coordinate efforts to improve utilization of process-oriented research and limited observation campaigns in parameterization and model development (especially in national and community model activities) through the use of Climate Process Teams and similar frameworks.

 - Coordinate with other national and international activities to develop integrated, efficient, and effective overall international plans and activities.